Sicalelak/Nythera/README.md

 - The Config and Credits tabs are automatically created and cannot be removed
 - Components without a Flag parameter will not be saved to configurations
-- Flag names should be unique across your entire script
+- Flag names should be unique across your entire script (please dont be dumb and have two flag names as the same name)
-- The library cleans up existing instances when CreateWindow is called
+- The library cleans up existing instances when CreateWindow is called (if the user executes the script again the already existing UI disappears)